 Some dogs will catch on quickly while others take some more training and coaching.
 Whether or not your dog is fast or slow, the ultimate goal is to become a team that enjoys this sport together.
 In private lessons and public workshops we work with all types of dogs, and using positive, gentle techniques to help your dog learn to pull.

 Do I need to be an expert skier?

+You need to be an intermediate level cross country skier.
 You should be comfortable on cross country skis and able to stop, slow down and change direction before hooking yourself up to your dog.
 If you want to travel at fast speeds on groomed trails we would recommend learning skate skiing as well.
-As a certified and experienced ski instructor, I am happy to offer individual or group lessons to help you learn to nordic ski or refine your skiing technique.

 A basic level of fitness on your part is also required.
 Remember this is a team sport.
 You are actively skiing while your dog is pulling.
 Being able to sustain a 5 km ski at a comfortable pace without your dog would be recommended before hooking up to your dog.

 Note: Because skijoring is both a human and dog powered sport, it is done with cross country skis not downhill skis.
 It is necessary to have your heels free for propulsion.